LeonLH/leetcode/TBD.md

 - [] Regular Expressiong Matching
 Spec: After trying for more than 4 hours with backtracking, there still be some bugs to be solve.
 After looking others answers, May Dynamic Programming is a better way to this problem.
 Try it with DP after strudy DP.

+- [] Serialize and Deserialize Tree
+Spec: After trying for more than 9 hours still have some problems.

+- [] Median of Two sorted array
+Spec: Using Divide and Conquer, a little complicated and still need time to carefully study.